 You can serve this with any Indian flatbread though in Keralite homes, they’ll make something called appam or puttu (my MIL makes these – I have yet to perfect them).
-If you are gluten-free, you can serve this with my paleo naan or if you eat regular roti, then you can check out this review of the rotimatic that I recently wrote.
+This also tastes great with matta rice, basmati rice or any Indian flatbread (if you are gluten-free, you can serve this with my paleo naan).

 When making this dish – don’t skip the curry leaves.
 Yes, the dish will still be good without them BUT they are important if achieving the right flavor for this dish.
 You can easily find curry leaves at your local Indian grocery store or on amazon.

 I hope you love this Kerala egg roast!
 If you’re interested in another instant pot egg curry recipe, give this delicious egg korma a try!